raspberrypilearning/blockscad-bug/en/step_1.md

 ---
 ### Hardware

-+ A 3D printer
++ A 3D printer and filament in a colour of your choice.
-+ Coloured permanent marker pens
++ Coloured permanent marker pens in a choice of colours, metallic colours work well.

 ### Software